NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/random-float.md

 `random-float` is a mathematics primitive that reports a random floating point number anywhere between 0 and the given number.
-For instance, `random-float 10` could report 6.9105, 7, 4.2, 0.451, 0.0000001, 9.99999, etc. `random-float` is very useful in modeling phenomena that requires continuous numbers.
+For instance, `random-float 10` could report 6.9105, 7, 4.2, 0.451, 0.0000001, 9.99999, etc. `random-float` is very useful in modeling phenomena that require continuous numbers.
 For example, if we wanted to create a model where we wanted to have people with various heights, we could write the following code, which would make each person have a random height between 5 feet to 7 feet: